lassevk/reflective/README.md

 # reflective

+**NOTE!** This library is *far* from finished.
+It is currently in a very-much work in progress state.

 This library introduces ILGenerator extension methods and wrapper types that makes it a bit more fluent to write IL code in your .NET programs.